 By Bill Johnson

-Editor's note: Bill Johnson is the City of Peachtree Corners public information officer.
+Editor's note: Bill Johnson is the public information officer for the City of Peachtree Corners.